godotengine/godot-docs/classes/class_environment.rst

 - Adjustments

-These effects will only apply when the :ref:`Viewport<class_Viewport>`'s intended usage is "3D" or "3D Without Effects".
+If the target :ref:`Viewport<class_Viewport>` is set to "2D Without Sampling", all post-processing effects will be unavailable.
+With "3D Without Effects", the following options will be unavailable:

+- Ssao

+- Ss Reflections

 This can be configured for the root Viewport with :ref:`ProjectSettings.rendering/quality/intended_usage/framebuffer_allocation<class_ProjectSettings_property_rendering/quality/intended_usage/framebuffer_allocation>`, or for specific Viewports via the :ref:`Viewport.usage<class_Viewport_property_usage>` property.

+Note that :ref:`ProjectSettings.rendering/quality/intended_usage/framebuffer_allocation<class_ProjectSettings_property_rendering/quality/intended_usage/framebuffer_allocation>` has a mobile platform override to use "3D Without Effects" by default.
+It improves the performance on mobile devices, but at the same time affects the screen display on mobile devices.

 Tutorials
 ---------